Long gone are the days of mandatory retirement at age 65, and with it, the idea that

 goals and activities.

-one of the best places to retire, in March
+as one of the best places to retire in the

 While aging is inevitable, medical advances